irfnrdh/sourcecode/README.md

 # sourcecode
-Just collection of the code
+Just collection of the code for education stuff